The US, UK or Canada, where should you study

 Note that the following amounts are in US dollars and represent the average cost per year.

-The cost of tuition is one of the most important factors that international students consider when deciding where to study.
-The difference between public and private university tuition fees can vary widely, and in some countries the cost of tuition can be fairly high.
+The cost of tuition is one of the most important factors that international students consider when choosing a destination to study abroad.
+The difference between public and private university tuition fees can vary significantly, and in some countries, the cost of tuition can be fairly high.
 When it comes to global standards, the US has a reputation of having the highest average cost of tuition.
 Tuition in the US averages $24,000 a year, but it can easily go up to $50,000 per year.
 In the UK, the average tuition is slightly lower at just under $18,000.
 But if you really want a good deal, you'll need to head to Canada where the average annual cost of tuition is just over $10,000.

 - US average tuition per year: $24,000

 Find the right program and school that matches your budget only at SchoolApplyLearn More

 Cost of living